emacs-mirror/emacs/mps/manual/source/reference/index.rst

 <h4>Description</h4>

-:c:func:`mps_message_type_gc` returns the type of garbage collection statistic messages.
+:c:type:`mps_message_type_gc` returns the type of garbage collection statistic messages.
 Garbage collection statistic messages are used by the MPS to give the client information about garbage collections that have occurred.
 Such information may be useful in analysing the client's memory usage over time.

 The access methods specific to a message of this type are: